Bernie Sanders on the Federal Budget & National Debt

 OK, what’s the estate tax?

-The estate tax is a tax on the estate of someone after they pass away.
+The estate tax is a tax on someone’s estate, which is all of the money and property owned by a particular person after they pass away.

-While for many years this tax unfairly affected the estates and farms of many working- and middle-class Americans, it has been significantly changed to only affect large estates, worth over several millions of dollars.
-The problem is that the rate has been lowered and the cap raised to such an extent that it has amounted to a huge tax break for the super-rich.
+While this tax used to unfairly affect the estates and farms of many working- and middle-class Americans, it has been significantly changed to only affect large estates — ones that are worth over several millions of dollars.
+The problem now is that the rate has been lowered and the cap raised to such an extent that it essentially is a huge tax break for the super-rich.

-Bernie has proposed lowering the bar on estate taxes, so individuals’ estates worth more than $3.5 million and couples’ estates worth more than $7 million will be affected.
-This bill also increases the amount of tax on these estates, and closes loopholes used to avoid paying these taxes.
+Bernie proposes lowering the bar on estate taxes, so individuals’ estates worth more than $3.5 million and couples’ estates worth more than $7 million will pay an estate tax.
+This bill also increases the amount of tax on these estates, and closes the loopholes that are used to avoid paying these taxes.

 How much revenue can raising the estate tax yield?

-Bernie estimates that it will raise over $319 billion over ten years.
+In 2010, Bernie estimated that increasing the estate tax would raise over $319 billion over ten years.
+That number would certainly be higher now.

 Tax Corporations and the Wealthy Fairly